SSPPS at a Glance

-South St. Paul Public Schools and the City of South St. Paul's are nearly the same.
-The district serves approximately 3,700 students in the City of South St. Paul in two elementary schools (prek-5), a secondary school (6-12), an alternative learning center (9-12), two locations of early childhood programs (birth-5) and an adult basic education.
+Boundaries for South St. Paul Public Schools and the City of South St. Paul's are nearly the same.
+The district serves approximately 3,200 students in the City of South St. Paul in two elementary schools (prek-5), a secondary school (6-12), an alternative learning center (9-12), two locations of early childhood programs (birth-5) and an adult basic education.
 Our mission is to ignite a passion in every learner to inquire, continuously improve and engage in positively changing our world.

 Minnesota's First K-12 International Baccalaureate (IB) World Schools District

 We are Minnesota's first K-12 IB World Schools district, serving an internationally-focused programming through the International Baccalaureate (IB) organization.
 Our elementary schools are authorized IB Primary Years Program (PYP) World Schools.
 South St. Paul Secondary is an authorized IB World School featuring the IB Middle Years Program (MYP) for grades 6-10 and the IB Diploma Program (DP) for grades 11 and 12.